Sanjeev-Sharma001/Placements-Website-/README.md

 # Placements-Website
-Created a Simple and useful Website which help students to crack their interviews Working Link
+Created a Simple and useful Website which help students to crack their interviews.
+Working Link

 https://sanjeev-sharma001.github.io/Placements-Website-/